The future of scientific editorial management in Spanish: visibility, impact and pending challenges

 The impact trap and the need for new indicators

 The challenge lies in broadening the concept of impact : not only quantifying how many times an article is cited, but also assessing its influence in regional contexts, its social transfer, and its contribution to local scientific training.
-In fact, open science—with its commitment to transparency, collaboration, and accessible data—offers a unique opportunity to redefine evaluation models and give prominence to journals that, even without high citation rates, generate valuable and relevant knowledge.
+In fact, open science—with its commitment to transparency, collaboration, and accessible data—offers a unique opportunity to redefine evaluation models and give prominence to journal that, even without high citation rates, generate valuable and relevant knowledge.

 Technology, professionalization and sustainability

 One of the main challenges today is not conceptual, but technical.
-Many Latin American and Spanish journals continue to manage their workflows manually, with slow and fragmented processes that hinder editorial consistency.
-Often, the academic editor simultaneously assumes the roles of manager, layout designer, technical support staff, and community manager , which creates overload and compromises the final product's quality.
+Many journal continue to manage their workflows manually, with slow and fragmented processes that hinder editorial consistency.
+Often, the academic editor simultaneously assumes the roles of manager, layout designer, technical support staff, and community manager , which creates overload and compromises the final quality of the product.

 In contrast to this artisanal model, professional publishing involves automating processes, standardizing metadata, and ensuring the technical quality of files (DOI, XML-JATS, OAI-PMH, ORCID, Crossref, etc.) .
 These acronyms, which a few years ago seemed foreign to publishing terminology, are now essential for a journal to be visible in the main international indexes and platforms.